Did the Universe Really Start with a ‘Big Bang’ ?

 Cosmic Microwave Background (CMB): This is a form of faint

-radiation that is observed in all directions from earth; it's interpreted by Big Bang as being a remnant of the incredibly hot and dense early phase of the universe the theory proposes.
+radiation that is observed in all directions from earth; it's interpreted by Big Bang as being a remnant of the incredibly hot and dense early expansionary phase of the universe that the theory proposes.

 ·